TRIPURA RAHASYA

 similarly investigate with an inward mind in order to

-find out if the all-comprehending Self is conscious or not
+find out if the all-comprehending Self is conscious or

 conscious?